-Policy UPP TH8/P5 - Transport - New Bus Interchange
+Proposal 13 - Transport - New Bus Interchange

-The Plan supports a major review and possible re-design of the present bus interchange with the aim of creating safer walking routes between the town centre and Tod's Piece, a safer highway and a more attractive, landscaped environment linking walking and cycling routes and the new Heritage Trail to improved access to buses.
+The Plan supports a major review and possible re-design of the present bus interchange with the aim of creating safer walking routes between the town centre and Tod's Piece, a safer highway and a more attractive landscape linking walking and cycling routes and the new Heritage Trail to improved access to buses.

-UPP TH9- Retail Development
+Retail Development

 Uppingham has a vibrant town centre and is an important shopping hub for local villages.
-Small independent traders still predominate and the quality of life for those living here is enhanced by the presence of the butchers, hardware shops, baker, clothes shops, post office, bank, newsagents, food, furniture, takeaways, flower shop, cafes, licensed premises, the garage and the Coop.

-The town is a quality visitor destination with its excellent hotels, pubs and restaurants and its jewels include its galleries, book and gift shops and the School.
+Small independent traders still predominate and the quality of life for those living here is enhanced by the presence of the butchers, hardware shops, baker, clothes shops, post office, bank, newsagents, food, furniture, takeaways, flower shop, cafes, licensed premises, the garage and the Co-op.
+The town is a quality visitor destination with its excellent hotels, pubs and restaurants and its jewels include its art and antique galleries, its book and gift shops and the School.